August 20, 2020 / Revised April 15, 2021

 Q: How many congregations have adopted the 8th Principle on their own?

-A: About 25 congregations have adopted it individually so far, with a good number working on it right now.
+A: Over 32 congregations have adopted it individually so far, with a good number working on it right now.
 It was introduced in a Responsive Resolution at General Assembly in 2017.

 Q: What’s the process for getting in adopted as part of the UUA overall?